 Patients have the right to excellent, compassionate, high-quality, patient-centered health care at any of Regional One Health's facilities.
-These rights are the essence of our Mission, Values and Our Brand Promise statements.
+These rights are the essence of our Mission and Values.
 Our pledge to provide premier services to those we serve is a testament to Regional One Health's commitment to being a responsible provider and corporate conduct.
-Furthermore, Regional One Health does not discriminate against any person on the basis of race, color, national origin, disability, sex, religion, or age in admission, treatment or participation in its programs, services and activities.